regraded/learning-intro-to-git/README.md

 - Merging a branch
     - git merge <branch to merge into CURRENT branch>
-    - eg. you are in feature1, you want to merge master branch into feature1 branch so you git merge master.
+    - eg. you are in feature1, you want to merge master branch into feature1 branch s4YWw0EnQhUBX you git merge master.
     - if you wanted to merge feature 1 into master, you need to be in master branch, and then git merge feature1
     - so you are always merging from the destination branch